Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

 KanekaQH®, the reduced form of coenzyme CoQ-10, provides advanced antioxidant support and promotes cellular energy and optimal heart and immune function.†

-Decreasing Heart Attack and Stroke Risk with Diet and Exercise
+$37.98 Add to cartDecreasing Heart Attack and Stroke Risk with Diet and Exercise

 Exercise and weight loss are key cholesterol game-changers.
-A Sports Medicine study showed daily aerobic and resistance exercise that elevates the heart rate to 85% of its maximum could increase HDL cholesterol and decrease LDL cholesterol.
+A Sports Medicine study showed that daily aerobic and resistance exercise that elevates the heart rate to 85% of its maximum could increase HDL cholesterol and decrease LDL cholesterol.
 A long-term weight loss study in obese men showed positive weight loss effects, such as reducing the creation of new cholesterol and increasing the absorption of cholesterol from the diet, which successfully lowered total cholesterol in the study participants.
-Lowering total cholesterol reduces the risk of stroke, coronary heart disease and more.
+Lowering total cholesterol reduces the risk of stroke, coronary heart disease and more†.

 It is best to take red yeast rice with food.
 Taking red yeast rice at bedtime may be more beneficial if you only take it once daily.
 The liver generally makes most cholesterol at night when dietary intake is the lowest.
 This allows more of the red yeast rice to reach the liver.
 Don’t take red yeast rice if you are pregnant, trying to become pregnant or breastfeeding.
 You should avoid taking red yeast rice with antifungal medications such as Diflucan, antibiotics and anti-depressants such as St. John’s Wort.
-Taken over a long period of time by healthy adults, red yeast rice supplements may help lower blood cholesterol.
+Taken over a long period of time by healthy adults, red yeast rice supplements may help lower blood cholesterol†.
 Consult with your healthcare provider if you plan to take red yeast rice supplements.